SWI-Prolog/contrib-protobufs/protobufs_overview.md

 *|Compatibility Note:|* The protobuf   grammar  (protobuf-2.1.0) permits enumerations to assume negative values.
 This requires them to be encoded as integers.
-But Google's own  Golden   Message  unit-test framework has enumerations encoded as unsigned.
-Consequently, parsers that encode them as integers cannot properly parse the Golden Message.
-So it's probably a good idea to avoid negative values   in enumerations.
-Our parser forbids it anyway.
+Google's own  Golden   Message  unit-test framework has enumerations encoded as regular integers, without the "zigzag" encoding.
+Therefore, negative values are space-inefficient, but they are allowed.

+An earlier version of protobuf_message/2 assumed that enumeration values could not be zero, and there might still be incorrect assumptions in the code,' resulting in either exceptions or silent failure.

 ### Heterogeneous Collections {#protobufs-heterogeneous}